-For American students seeking a study abroad experience without having to face a language barrier, and in a modern, highly developed nation, both England and Ireland may seem like ideal locations.
+For US students seeking a study abroad experience without having to face a language barrier, both England and Ireland may seem like ideal locations.
 Both countries have plenty of world-renowned universities and are known for their quality of education.

 So how do you choose between Ireland and England?
 Despite their geographic proximity, England and Ireland have some distinct differences in culture, lifestyle, and university options that you will want to take into consideration when deciding which country to study in.
 Read on to learn about the important differences between each country to determine which one is your perfect study abroad destination.